 Service Name Abbreviation Home-based family treatment services - level 3 (HBFT3) Authority Effective Date Revision History 7 AAC 139.100 Eff.
 05/21/2020 Revision.
 08/04/2020 Service Description HBFT is designed to be a community-based early intervention service.
 HBFT includes treatment and wrap-around services provided in the home to reduce the need for inpatient hospitalization and residential services for children/adolescents.
 There are three levels of intensity/acuity for HBTF.
-Service Components Crisis diversion & intervention planning Case coordination & referral Ongoing monitoring for safety and stability in the home Skill development including:
+Service Components Crisis diversion &amp; intervention planning Case coordination &amp; referral Ongoing monitoring for safety and stability in the home Skill development including:

-Assisting parents to utilize developmentally appropriate interventions/strategies to restore functioning and provide structure/support for children with emotional/behavioral problems Communication, problem-solving and conflict-resolution skill building Life/social skills required to restore functioning and provide structure and support for children with emotional and behavioral problems Self-regulation, anger management, and other mood management skills forchildren, adolescents, and parents Peer supports & navigation Clinical services (with clinical assessment and treatment plan) Comprehensive family assessment Family, group, and individual therapy Linkage to medication services-including medication administration Contraindicated Services Partial Hospitalization Child Residential Treatment Psychiatric Residential Treatment Facility Adult Mental Health Residential Clinically Managed Residential Withdrawal Management-3.2 Medically Monitored Inpatient Withdrawal Management-3.7 Medically Managed Intensive Inpatient Withdrawal Management-4.0 Medically Monitored Intensive Inpatient Services-3.7 Medically Managed Intensive Inpatient Services-4.0 Clinically Managed High Intensity Residential-3.5 Adult Crisis Residential Stabilization Exceptions for Residential Facilities Level III HBFT and child residential treatment or PRTF services may be billed concurrently for up to 12 calendar days per year as part of a discharge plan from a residential treatment facility for an adult or child in the home.
-Service Requirements Expectations HBFT provider must complete an assessment and develop an initial treatment plan in accordance with 7 AAC 139.100.
+, Assisting parents to utilize developmentally appropriate interventions/strategies to restore functioning and provide structure/support for children with emotional/behavioral problems Communication, problem-solving and conflict-resolution skill building Life/social skills required to restore functioning and provide structure and support for children with emotional and behavioral problems Self-regulation, anger management, and other mood management skills for children, adolescents and parents Peer supports &amp; navigation Clinical services (with clinical assessment and treatment plan) Comprehensive family assessment Family, group and individual therapy Linkage to medication services-including medication administration Contraindicated Partial Hospitalization Services Child Residential Treatment Psychiatric Residential Treatment Facility Adult Mental Health Residential Clinically Managed Residential Withdrawal Management-3.2 Medically Monitored Inpatient Withdrawal Management-3.7 Medically Managed Intensive Inpatient Withdrawal Management 4.0 Medically Managed Intensive Inpatient Withdrawal Management-4.0 Medically Monitored Intensive Inpatient Services-3.7 Medically Managed Intensive Inpatient Services-4.0 Clinically Managed High Intensity Residential-3.5 Adult Crisis Residential Stabilization Exceptions for Residential Facilities Level III HBFT and child residential treatment or PRTF services may be billed consurrently for up to 12 calendar days per year as part of a discharge plan concurrently for up to 12 calendar days per year as part of a discharge plan from a residential treatment facility for an adult or child in the home. · • Service Requirements Expectations HBFT provider must complete an assessment and develop an initial treatment plan in accordance with 7 AAC 139.100.
 HBFT3 must be family centric and engage all household family members as available.
 The Department will pay for HBTF services according to prevent inpatient hospitalization and residential services for an eligible youth listed in 7 AAC 139.010(1) if a combination of less intensive outpatient services under 7 AAC 135 has not been effective or is deemed likely to not be effective.
 Target Population Youth with a mental health or substance use disorder diagnosis, or at risk of developing such diagnosis who is at imminent risk of out of home placement or who has been discharged from residential or psychiatric hospital treatment or from a juvenile detention facility.
 For purpose of this benefit, "imminent risk" means a person who has been in contact with the Office of Children's Services regarding issues that could lead to out-of-home placement.
-Staff Qualifications HBFT are be staffed by an interdisciplinary team of qualified professionals, which may include any of the following:
+Staff Qualifications HBFT are be staffed by an interdisciplinary team of qualified professionals, which may include any of the following;